Skip to main content

 To start, let's list all of the possible conditions:

-• you already sent quite a few campaigns to that customer, but he didn't engage with any of them.
+• You already sent several campaigns to that customer, but he didn't engage with any of them.

-Although we mentioned different parameters for the engaged contact's identification, the most important one is whether your customers open your emails or not.
-Even if they visit your store but do not open any emails, there is no point in sending your emails to them.
-You may try approaching them with an exclusive offer or through a different channel.
-If none works, maybe this customer is just not interested in marketing in general.
+Although we mentioned different parameters for identifying the engaged contact, the most important one is whether your customers open your emails or not.
+Even if they visit your store but do not open any emails, there is no point in sending them emails.
+You might try approaching them with an exclusive offer or through a different channel.
+If nothing works, maybe this customer is simply not interested in marketing in general.

 Segment Setup